James Bard

-James Bard (1815–1897) was a marine artist of the 19th century.
-He is known for his paintings of watercraft, particularly of steamboats.
+James Bard (1815–1897) was an American marine artist known for his paintings of watercraft, particularly of steamboats.
 His works are sometimes characterized as naïve art.
 Although Bard died poor and almost forgotten, his works have since become valuable.
 Bard had a twin brother, John (1815–1856) and they collaborated on earlier works.

 Life

 James Bard and John Bard were born in 1815 in New York City.
 Their father was Joseph Bard, who had been born in England.
 Their mother was Nellie Purvis Bard, who had been born in Scotland.
 They had at least two brothers (Joseph and George), two older sisters (Ellen and Mary) and one younger sister, Margaret.
 Sometime before 1843, Bard married Harriet DeGroot, who was six years older than he was.
 They had six children, but between 1843 and 1856 five of them died.
 Only their daughter Ellen survived.

 Harriet's brother, Albert DeGroot, later became a steamboat captain and a wealthy man, who commissioned a number of works by James Bard.